-Follow us for a lighthearted detective adventure, delivered to your home every month!
-After you sign up, you’ll receive three monthly special fun-filled packages, expanding on our first story.order now
+Follow us for a lighthearted detective adventure, delivered to your home!
+After you order, you’ll receive three special fun-filled packages.order now

 Developed by the makers of Breakout Games, Dispatch Kids challenges children ages 3-5 to learn their way, designing their own adventure through hands-on problem-solving in a fun, engaging, storyline-based game.
 Dispatch Kids is the only comprehensive, skills-based game developed along the popular Escape Game model that aligns with core standards for Kindergarten readiness and early primary grades.